Q. What are my rates and charges used for?

 These waste charges include:

 A. Not necessarily.
-While Council’s total general rate revenue will be capped at 2.0%, general rates may be more or less than 2.0% depending on the change in your property valuation.
+While Council’s total general rate revenue will be capped at 2.25% in 2018-19, general rates may increase by more or less than 2.25% depending on the change in your property valuation.

 Q. How do valuations affect my rates?